NATIONAL ABSINTHE DAY

 March 5th is also known as National Absinthe Day.
 This day is for those who are 21 years or older to celebrate a drink called absinthe.

-Often mistaken for a liquor, it is truly a spirit because it isn’t sweetened.
+Often mistaken for a liqueur, it is truly a spirit because it isn’t sweetened.
 It belongs with the vodkas, gins and whiskeys when categorizing absinthe.